-Today, Pacific Life ranks as the fourth-largest insurance company in the U.S. in terms of sales.
+Today, Pacific Life ranks as the ninth-largest insurance company in the U.S. in terms of sales.

 In this Pacific Life Insurance Company review, we will discuss their products, services, and ratings to find out if they offer the best policy for you.